 There are two patterns of inherited arrhythmia disorders.
 In autosomal dominant disorders, your mother or father has a copy of the abnormal gene.
 There is a 50 percent chance that your parent can transmit this gene to you.
 The second form of inherited arrhythmia disorders is autosomal recessive.
 In this type, you inherit one copy of the abnormal gene from both your mother and your father.
 Having the genes, however, does not confirm that you will have any symptoms of this condition.

 Symptoms of inherited arrhythmia disorders include losing consciousness or dangerous heart rhythms.
 You may not have any symptoms but your doctor may discover your condition during a routine physical examination.

 Ohio State's Richard M. Ross Heart Hospital has created a Genetic Arrhythmia Disorders clinic that is dedicated to treating individuals with inherited arrhythmia disorders.
 Our interdisciplinary team of experts will work with you, or your entire family, to diagnosis and create a treatment plan for your specific disorder.
-Ohio State’s electrophysiology program is the largest program in Ohio, and one of the top three in the nation, with extensive experience in managing a wide spectrum of heart rhythm problems.
+Ohio State’s electrophysiology program is the largest program in Ohio, and one of the top in the nation, with extensive experience in managing a wide spectrum of heart rhythm problems.

 For patients without symptoms, the diagnosis may be confirmed by a series of testing including sophisticated genetic testing.